All Episodes

 All right.

-You've d and in spite of that, you have your own unique style, you're nobody else.
+And in spite of that, you have your own unique style.

 What about Ray Scott?

-Love Ray Scott, and I heard you say Jack Buck and Harry Carey, two icons, but Ray Scott was like the father of the NFL on CBS, if you will, those old Green Bay Packer days, and the ultimate minimalist on the air, you know, star Dollar touchdown, Green Bay.
+But Ray Scott was like the father of the NFL on CBS, if you will, those old Green Bay Packer days and the ultimate minimalist on the air, you know, star, dollar, touchdown, Green Bay.

-That whole group, uh that really represented the the you know the group that that really you know drove me to want to be in this business, the impetus to make this declaration, I want to work for CBS because they were they were always so smart, Ariadne about everything.
+That whole group really represented the group that really drove me to want to be in this business, the impetus to make this declaration, I want to work for CBS, because they were always so smart, area about everything.

 They didn't try to make the game about them.